Do you own a restaurant or food truck? Let’s talk about the 7 insurance coverages you need for your Oklahoma restaurant or food truck.

 Mobile Business Interruption Coverage for food trucks can provide lost income when a loss occurs and the food truck cannot operate.
 That is a big one.

 I recommend a Business Owner Policy (BOP), for restaurant owners because it can include all of the coverages I just listed (except work comp).
-This type of insurance policy is usually more efficient than other types of policies because most restaurant have such a wide variety of insurance risks and needs.
+This type of insurance policy is usually more efficient than other types of policies because most restaurants have such a wide variety of insurance risks and needs.

 I know what you’re thinking… All of this coverage sounds good, but what’s it going to cost?